mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-01-12-dynamic-prodprice-simplerepr.md

 - $$W_2(t) = V_1(t+1) + V_2(t+1) + m(t+1) = p_2(t+1) X_2 $$, output of consumption goods in current period equals outlay on wages plus consumption from profit (revenue) in next period
 - $$ \sum m_i(t) = \sum W_i(t-1) - \sum K_i(t)$$, total revenue, ie. profit that can be spent on consumption equals the difference between the output of the previous period minus outlays on wages and capital goods in the current period

-Since unit prices are changing until we reach the stationary state, the amount of money needed for total outlays (wages + capital goods) is also changing, and since inputs (in this model) transfer their prices to the output, gross output in terms of price is also changing, though net value added does not.
+Since unit prices are changing until we reach the stationary state, the amount of money needed for total outlays (wages + capital goods) is also changing (see on the plot above the ratio of costs), and since inputs (in this model) transfer their prices to the output, gross output in terms of price is also changing, though net value added does not.
 Once we reach the fixed point unit prices do not change anymore, therefore wages, profit, outlays on capital goods and gross output have also reached a stationary state.
 This final state is identical to the equilibrium price (equal input and output prices) solution to the system.
 The fixed point is obviously attracting, so sampling in initial values (for unit prices) will lead to the same stationary values, as shown in the plot below.

 ![_config.yml]({{ site.baseurl }}/images/prices_prod_initval_sampling.png)